 Unconscious-bias mitigation is an ongoing process.
 Organizations that fail to invest leadership, time, energy and resources into DE&I starting with unconscious-bias awareness training and building from there are missing a unique opportunity to improve their organizational culture, business competitiveness, employee engagement and talent retention.

-Brandon Hall Group Smartchoice Preferred Provider EI Design is one of just a few providers that developed a specific approach to helping organizations with DE&I training.
+Brandon Hall Group Smartchoice Preferred Provider EI is one of just a few providers that developed a specific approach to helping organizations with DE&I training.
 They have taken their Learning and Performance Ecosystem and adapted it so DE&I and L&D leaders can work together to create training that will improve inclusiveness and mitigate unconscious bias.

 Traditional, event-based training does not lead to successful diversity, equity, and inclusion outcomes.
-To encourage diversity and inclusiveness within a hybrid workforce, EI Design recommends leveraging their learning and performance ecosystem to connect people and support them with a broad range of content, processes, and technologies.
+To encourage diversity and inclusiveness within a hybrid workforce, EI recommends leveraging their learning and performance ecosystem to connect people and support them with a broad range of content, processes, and technologies.

 Their learning strategies are designed to shift learner mindsets, drive positive behavior change and build an environment where employees grow together to realize their potential.
-To this end, EI Design works with clients to create:
+To this end, EI works with clients to create:

 - Improved employee engagement that drives performance

 - Increased self-awareness and mitigation of unconscious biases in your learners

 - An inclusive environment where employees learn and grow together